-I’ve only done one review of a “James Bond” film (“Diamonds are Forever” with Sean Connery – click here for my review) and today here is my second: “The Man With the Golden Gun,” which was Roger Moore’s second time out as 007.
-“The Man With the Golden Gun” is from the golden age of Bond (no pun intended): the Connery-Moore years that first established the world’s most recognizable spy. and then took him to the next level.
-Bond films have always had the international touch and “The Man With the Golden Gun” isn’t his first venture into Asia.
-“The Man With the Golden Gun” has a good supporting cast and stands up well in the test of time – after all, it will celebrate its 40th anniversary next month.
+I’ve reviewed a variety of “James Bond” films (take “Diamonds are Forever” with Sean Connery as just one example – click here for my review) and today here is another: “The Man with the Golden Gun,” which was Roger Moore’s second time out as 007.
+“The Man with the Golden Gun” is from the golden age of Bond (no pun intended): The Connery-Moore years that established the world’s most recognizable spy. and then took him to the next level.
+Bond films have always had the international touch and “The Man with the Golden Gun” isn’t his first venture into Asia.
+“The Man with the Golden Gun” has a good supporting cast and stands up well in the test of time – after all, it is more than 40 years past its premiere.

 (1974; 125 minutes; rated PG; directed by Guy Hamilton and starring Roger Moore, Christopher Lee and Britt Elkand)

 (NOTE: I expanded this review with additional opinion and trivia and the updating of links on Oct.
 24, 2018.)